Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

 }
 ```

-## Create Snapshots
+## Snapshots

 FAS includes a snapshot feature to record the firmware value for each device (type and target) on the system into the FAS database.

+### Create a snapshot

 Similar to the FAS actions described above, FAS provides a lot of flexibility for taking snapshots.

 A snapshot of the system captures the firmware version for every device that is in the Hardware State Manager (HSM) Redfish Inventory.

-### Procedure
+#### Create a snapshot: Procedure

-1. Determine what part of the system to take a snapshot.
+1. (`ncn-mw#`) Determine the desired snapshot level.

+   Create a JSON file based on the desired level.

-   * Full System:
+   - Full system

       ```json
       {
           "name":"fullSystem_20200701"
       }
       ```

-   * Partial System
+   - Partial system

       ```json
       {
           "name": "20200402_all_xnames",
           "expirationTime": "2020-06-26T16:32:53.275Z",
           "stateComponentFilter": {
               "partitions": [
                   "p1"
               ],
               "deviceTypes": [
                   "nodeBMC"
               ]
           },
           "inventoryHardwareFilter": {
               "manufacturer": "gigabyte"
           },
           "targetFilter": {
               "targets": [
                   "BMC"
               ]
           }
       }
       ```

-1. Create the snapshot.
+1. (`ncn-mw#`) Create the snapshot.

+    Modify the example command to specify the JSON file created in the previous step.

     ```bash
     cray fas snapshots create {file.json}
     ```

 1. Use the snapshot name to query the snapshot.
-This is a long running operation, so monitor the `state` field to determine if the snapshot is complete.
+This is a long-running operation, so monitor the `state` field to determine if the snapshot is complete.

-## List Snapshots
+### List snapshots

 A list of all snapshots can be viewed on the system.
 Any of the snapshots listed can be used to restore the firmware on the system.

-### Procedure
+#### List snapshots: Procedure

-1. List the snapshots.
+1. (`ncn-mw#`) List the snapshots.

     ```bash
     cray fas snapshots list --format json
     ```

+    Example output:

     ```json
     {
         "snapshots": [